-- Meetings are typically held on the second and fourth Tuesday of each month; the submittal deadline for all submittal packets that have completed all necessary reviews and approvals is before 12 noon on the Thursday prior to each regularly-scheduled meeting of the Natural Resources Standing Committee unless the NRSC has re-scheduled or canceled the meeting. - 2.
-If the Ordinance Team is notified that a meeting has been re-scheduled or canceled, the requestor will be notified and the submittal packet - 3.
+- Meetings are typically held on the second and fourth Tuesday of each month; the submittal deadline for all submittal packets that have completed all necessary reviews and approvals is the Thursday prior at noon before each regularly-scheduled meeting of the Natural Resources Standing Committee. - 2.
 Attendance to the NRSC meeting for Right-of-Entry Permit presentations is not required but recommended in efforts to support the application and field any questions asked by the committee.
-Typical attendees are; - A. Applicant - B. Land Use Ordinance Officer - C. Appropriate Gila River Indian Community Departments - D. Concerned individuals - E. Committee Members. - 4.
+Typical attendees are; - A. Applicant - B. Land Use Ordinance Officer - C. Appropriate Gila River Indian Community Departments - D. Concerned individuals - E. Committee Members. - 3.
 The NRSC will discuss all applications and render a decision on behalf of the Community.